francescorn/francescorn/README.md

 I am Frances Cornwall.

-I am a current contributor to Webkit's WebInspectorUI.
+I am a current contributor to Webkit's WebInspectorUI and Chromium's DevTools.

 I proposed an All Fonts Feature at the Webkit Contributors Meeting 2023.